 The LACRPC operates by agreement of participating units of government and a variety of public agencies.
 These units of government, in addition to the citizens representing varied sectors and interests, participate in the local planning process.
 As such, the LACRPC must negotiate agreements between a wide variety of participants in the planning process.
-The major agency participants include the United States Economic Development Administration (U.S.EDA), FHWA, FTA, FEMA, ODOT, the Ohio Environmental Protection Agency (OEPA), Allen County Regional Transit Authority (ACRTA), state departments of Public Safety (ODPS), Agriculture (ODA), Development (ODSA), Natural Resources (ODNR), Historic Preservation (SHPO), and Units of Local Governments.
+The major agency participants include the United States Economic Development Administration (U.S.EDA), FHWA, FTA, FEMA, ODOT, the Ohio Environmental Protection Agency (OEPA), Allen County Regional Transit Authority (ACRTA), state departments of Public Safety (ODPS), Agriculture (ODA), Development (ODOD), Natural Resources (ODNR), State Historic Preservation Office (SHPO), and Units of Local Governments.
 The agencies' primary responsibilities are described below.

-The ODOT and FHWA oversee the transportation planning and programming activities of the Planning Commission to ensure compliance with applicable state and federal regulations.
-Although the two agencies interact, ODOT maintains a continuous liaison with the Commission's MPO staff and provides technical assistance such as modeling processes and traffic assignments for highways.
+The transportation planning and programming activities of the Planning Commission are overseen by ODOT and FHWA to ensure compliance with applicable state and federal regulations.
+Although the agencies interact, ODOT maintains a continuous liaison with the Commission's MPO staff and provides technical assistance such as modeling processes and traffic assignments for highways.
 The MPO and ODOT receive technical support from the OEPA that assists efforts to document/determine air quality conformity with respect to the Clean Air Act Amendments of 1990.
 Transit planning activities are primarily financed with FTA funding as administered by ODOT.
 FTA, through ODOT, monitors compliance of planning activities with applicable federal regulations.
-The LACRPC, under a Memorandum of Understanding provides technical services and maintains a cooperative relationship with the Allen County Regional Transit Authority (ACRTA) and FTA.
+The LACRPC, under a Memorandum of Understanding, provides technical services and maintains a cooperative relationship with the ACRTA and FTA.
 The ACRTA is responsible for all FTA/ODOT reporting requirements.

 Local governments participate in the input for and development of transportation improvement programs and other issues associated with transportation.
 Local governments participate in project selection and the implementation of capital improvements.
 They also provide the required local match for funding the transportation planning process and associated transportation activities.
-Communication between representatives of these local jurisdictions with ODOT and FHWA is facilitated by the LACRPC through its internal committee structure and its MPO policy-making board - the Transportation Coordinating Committee (TCC).
-The local jurisdictions receive Federal-Aid Surface Transportation Program (STP) and Congestion Mitigation Air Quality (CMAQ) funds through the MPO (TCC).
+Communication between representatives of these local jurisdictions with ODOT and FHWA is facilitated by the LACRPC through its internal committee structure and its MPO policymaking board-the Transportation Coordinating Committee (TCC).
+The local jurisdictions have received Federal-Aid Surface Transportation Program (STP) and Congestion Mitigation Air Quality (CMAQ) funds through the MPO (TCC).
+New funding being introduced into the transportation improvement programming processes reflects Carbon Reduction Program (CR) monies included in the IIJA.

 The ACRTA is the local agency responsible for providing effective public transportation services within the Lima Urbanized Area.
 Charged with supporting a safe, accessible, and equitable system, the ACRTA maintains fixed route and demand response services.
 Pursuant to the intent of federal legislation, the ACRTA is an active member of the MPO and in the public planning process that requires a comprehensive and coordinated approach to a continuing transportation planning process.
 As the ACRTA receives Federal, State, and local funding, the Agency strives to comply with planning and operational regulatory requirements.
 In light of the requirements, the ACRTA receives technical assistance from the Planning Commission under the terms of an Inter-Agency Agreement that is reviewed and revised annually.
 The ACRTA maintains a strong relationship with FTA, ODOT, and local political jurisdictions.
-The ACRTA and the Planning Commission have worked to support the coordination of federally financed paratransit operations operating within the region and their mobility manager.
+The ACRTA and Planning Commission work to support the coordination of federally financed paratransit operations operating within the region and the mobility manager.